vicKibiraVictor/Devops/kubernetes/Readme.md

 - Role: Defines permissions within a namespace.

-- lusterRole: Same as Role but cluster-wide.
+- ClusterRole: Same as Role but cluster-wide.

 - RoleBinding: Grants a Role to a user/service account.